Haplozoon: Life cycle

 Very little is confirmed about the Haplozoon life cycle; the only life-stage that is known is the trophont.
-Given similarities with other dinoflagellate parasites, it is hypothesized that the known trophont stage is the “adult”.
+Given similarities with other dinoflagellate parasites, it is hypothesized that the known trophont stage is the "adult".

 It is presumed that the sporomeres are what allow the organism to reproduce, but this has not been shown definitively.
 It is well-documented that sporomeres eventually detach from the trophont, thought to be released through the anus of the host, and into the marine environment where the sporomere would become a motile life stage that has yet to be described.
 Once in the marine environment, the dinospores can be ingested by a new host, and subsequently develop into an adult trophont and attach themselves to the gut of their new host.

 Dinospores were described in Haplozoon dogieli.
 Sporomeres were observed detaching from adult trophonts and developing into small flagellated dinospores.
 They were 12 μm in length and similar to the dinospores of Oodinium, Apodinium, and Blastodinium.
 These dinospores were also observed quickly encysting if disturbed.
 Subsequent studies have been unable to reproduce any dinospore or cyst life stages, and so no image data for these stages currently exists.
 While the existence of dinospores is likely, they have not been observed since 1924.

 Phylogeny

+As of June 2023, molecular data exists for five Haplozoon species: H. axiothellae, H. praxillellae, H. ezoense, H. gracile, and H. pugnus.
 Modern dinoflagellate phylogenies recognize 8 orders: Syndiniales, Gymnodiniales, Noctilucales, Suessiales, Peridiniales, Gonyaulacales, Prorocentrales, and Dinophysiales.
 But this has not always been the case – early in the study of dinoflagellates, other orders were used such as Blastodiniales.

 Originally, Blastodiniales was a group for all parasitic dinoflagellates.
 Through the years, Blastodiniales has fallen out of favour and use.
 Subsequent phylogenetic analyses have confirmed that Blastodiniales is a polyphyletic group, whose existence is not supported by modern molecular data.
 There is a history of former members of Blastodiniales being moved to new orders based on molecular data.

-As of June 2020, molecular data exists for five Haplozoon species: H. axiothellae, H. praxillellae, H. ezoense, H. gracile, and H. pugnus.
-Beyond being dinoflagellates, 18S phylogenetic analyses have failed to resolve the position of Haplozoon.
+Beyond being dinoflagellates, 18S phylogenetic analyses failed to resolve the position of Haplozoon.
 Therefore, Haplozoon remain in the polyphyletic order Blastodiniales, awaiting conclusive molecular data that confirms its true phylogenetic position.
+In 2023, a collaborative group of Canadian and Japanese researchers used transcriptomics to finally resolve the phylogenic position of Haplozoon, placing them within the Peridiniales.

 The following species are known to exist: